AlgebraicJulia/Decapodes.jl/docs/src/dec_operator_table.md

     get_orthogonal_vector(s::AbstractDeltaDualComplex2D, v::Int, e::Int)
     ♭♯(s::HasDeltaSet2D, α::SimplexForm{1})
     ♭♯_mat(s::HasDeltaSet2D)

-CombinatorialSpaces.jl, FastDEC.jl

 ### Description

 The sharp operator is a musical isomorphism that linearly maps 1-forms to vector fields.
 In the smooth case, it is the inverse of the flat operator.
 In the discrete case, it has no exact inverse.
-It is used as a component in the interior product and Lie Derivative operators.
+It is used as a component in the interior product and Lie derivative operators.

-As the smooth definition of the sharp operator is reliant on the inner product, it is a metric operator.
+As the smooth definition of the sharp is reliant on a metric, the sharp is a metric-dependent operator.
 There are a total of four different discrete sharp operators to account for form inputs and vector outputs on the primal and dual meshes.
-It is represented as a sparse mesh.
+It is represented as a sparse matrix.

 The sharp vector turns k-forms into k-vectors.
 In the smooth case, it is inverses with the flat operator.
 The discrete sharp operator(s) lack this inverse.

 ### Important Properties

+$ \sharp: \Omega^1\_d(K) \rightarrow \mathfrak{X}\_d(K) $

+The discrete sharp operator maps discrete 1-forms on mesh K to discrete vector fields on mesh K. The vectors are usually tangent to primal vertices or mesh circumcenters/barycenters.

 $ ⟨ω^{\sharp}, v⟩ = ω(v) $